rOY369/Docs/work/IoT/database_reconnect_feature.md

 ### Increase in Database functions execution time

 - In the current software architecture of applicationcontainer, the execution time of database functions depends on the time it takes for the local database/nas database to execute the respective query.
-- We already know if there is a lag from the database side, the applicationcontainer could suffer in data, commands and recipe reliability.
+- We already know if there is a lag from the database side(local or nas), the applicationcontainer  suffers in data, commands and recipe reliability.
--
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwMTMwMjQxNiwxODgyNjM0OTMyXX0=
+eyJoaXN0b3J5IjpbMTU3MDc4MzgxMCwxODgyNjM0OTMyXX0=
 -->